Weightlifting probe finds corruption, doping cover-up

 The report said Ajan had retained a firm grip on the sport's member federations through "patronage, reward and punishment."

-"Ajan ran the IWF as if it was his own personal fiefdom or private company over which he had absolute control," the report said, noting that controlled all withdrawals and deposits into the federation's main bank account.
+"Ajan ran the IWF as if it was his own personal fiefdom or private company over which he had absolute control," the report said, noting that he controlled all withdrawals and deposits into the federation's main bank account.

 The report detailed a history of lax accounting practices, noting that up until 2009, the work of the IWF's internal audit committee (IAC) had been a sham.